Green spaces, from parks and gardens to street trees and pocket parks, are all vitally important for our quality of life and health in urban areas.

-Urban green space can support recreation, relaxation, health and community building, as well providing space for wildlife, absorbing rainwater and removing harmful air pollutants, but with such far reaching benefits, how do we ensure that these abilities are fully understood?
-And moving forward, how do we ensure these spaces are therefore protected or enhanced by new development, when considering urban growth and intensification?
+Urban green space can support recreation, relaxation, health and community building.
+It also provides space for wildlife, absorbing rainwater and removing harmful air pollutants.With such far reaching benefits, how do we ensure that their value is fully understood?
+And moving forward, how do we ensure these spaces are therefore protected or enhanced by new development when we are delivering urban change?

-As we seek to tackle the UK growing housing crisis by building at higher densities within urban areas, while also ensuring we do not repeat the mistakes of previous generations.
-But with local authority budgets under increasing pressure, green infrastructure is frequently seen as a cost rather than a benefit.
+As we seek to tackle the UK growing housing crisis by building at higher densities within urban areas, we must ensure we do not repeat the mistakes of previous generations.
+With local authority budgets under increasing pressure however, green infrastructure is frequently seen as a cost rather than a benefit.